 Notes:

-1. Master Class V certificate of competency endorsed for use in Sheltered Water operations only may be granted.
-Certain of the requirements for the unendorsed certificate may be omitted.
-The certificate may be endorsed for a particular Sheltered Water Area (estuary, harbour or inland water) as appropriate.
+1. Master Class V certificate of competency restricted for use in Sheltered Water operations only may be granted.
+Certain of the requirements for the unrestricted certificate may be omitted.
+The certificate may be restricted for a particular Sheltered Water Area (estuary, harbour or inland water) as appropriate.

-2. Master Class V certificates of competency endorsed for use in Inshore operations only may be granted.
-Certain of the requirements for the unendorsed certificate may be omitted and the certificate should be endorsed “for Inshore Operations only”.
+2. Master Class V certificates of competency restricted for use in Inshore operations only may be granted.
+Certain of the requirements for the unrestricted certificate may be omitted and the certificate should be restricted “for Inshore Operations only”.

 3. In the case of a candidate who has met the requirements for the issue of both an “Inshore Operation” certificate of competency and the knowledge for all the “Sheltered Water Operations” certificates of competency embraced by that Inshore Area.
 A combined certificate of competency covering “Inshore (and Sheltered Water) Operations” may be granted.